For the First Quarter of 2022

 In 2020, average lead ingot prices were recorded at 2135 USD/MT in China.
 Because of increased output in the automobile sector, which pushed demand for new batteries, domestic lead scrap and ingot prices in India climbed by 1-3% in August 2020.
 A 3% increase in formal three-month LME prices to 1,981 USD/MT also helped strengthen domestic pricing.
 The smelters in Mumbai and Delhi increased output to meet surging demand from the automobile industry.
 Automakers predicted pent-up demand over India's upcoming Christmas season.
 With more demand on the horizon, smelters raised bids steadily, resulting in a price increase of 3,000-4,000 INR/MT in cities like as Mumbai and Delhi.
 Since mid-July, the price of re-melted and purified lead had been rising, placing ingot makers in a good position.

-In 2020, average market price was 1860 USD/MT in Europe.
+In 2020, average lead prices were 1860 USD/MT in Europe.
 The metal had been missed previously and was now slipping behind.
 On the other hand, the pace and strength of the metal’s rally had been fairly unexpected.
 Berzelius Stolberg, Europe's largest primary lead smelter, declared in December 2020 that metal supply from its facilities in western Germany would be halted due to force majeure.

 The US market tightened after Doe Run closed its smelter in Herculaneum, Missouri, in 2013 and Glencore closed its Brunswick smelter in Canada in late 2019.
 During and after the Covid-19 epidemic, labour shortages, general material scarcity, transportation limits, and the high cost of freight overseas worsened the tension.
 As a result of these reasons, premiums remained high.
 The increase in the price came at a time when the lead and battery supply chain was struggling to refill automotive lead battery inventories in various parts of the world.
 Despite new environmental regulations, the use of refined lead in the global automotive industry has continued to grow in the United States.